ethfannum1/CompoundProtocol_API/README.md

 Notice:

-In order the JavaScript file works, you have to provide in the JS code:
+In order the JavaScript file works, you have to provide in the JS code (lines 33 and 45):

 1. Your private key address (Ropsten).